savob/savobajic.ca/content/projects/personal/data.md

 The project was a success, one of my fastest turnarounds for an idea into reality taking only a couple of weeks to have it working at a basic level!
 I tuned the effects for a few weeks afterwards.
 It's impressed most people I've had the chance to show it off to, and I enjoy seeing it run.
 I learned a fair bit about lighting planning and some basic audio interactions and **I can confidently say that this was a completed project that achieved everything I wanted of it.**

 _...That being said, there are always improvements to be made!_ Changing the PCB to white on black would definitely improve the look and be more faithful too.
 Even so I think this was a beautiful functional prototype, but if I were to really release it to the wild I would need to work a fair bit on improving its usability _so people find it effortless to use_.
 Some basic ideas would be to use a microphone instead of depending on an aux pass through since few people regularly use those, and even moving to a battery instead so it can be placed freely.

+_Well after I finished this I stumbled on this [Scott Lawson's write up](https://scottlawsonbc.com/post/audio-led) of his popular [audio reactive LED strip code](https://github.com/scottlawsonbc/audio-reactive-led-strip), and it showed me some of the ways I could improve the effects to feel better.
+It delves into some of the ways you can better model the way us humans perceive sound for more "natural" effects as well as some other technical tricks._

 # Detailed Report